-But what do you need to know before digging out your red pants, grabbing a couple of hand-held mini flags and painting your face with lines from O Canada?
+But what do you need to know before digging out your red pants, grabbing some hand-held mini flags, and painting your face with maple leaves?
 Read on for our insider’s guide to planning the perfect Canada Day visit to Steveston.

 When should I arrive?

-After that, there’s a full menu of events and activities, concluding with a grand fireworks display at 10:15pm.
-One of the day’s must-see highlights, though, is the Canada Day Parade, running from 10am to around noon from Garry Point Park, down Third Avenue and along Moncton Street.
+It depends on what you want to see and do!
+If you want to make a really full day of it, get here for the Pancake Breakfast.
+It’s served from 6:30am and costs $8 (cash only).
+After that, there’s a full menu of events and activities, finishing with a grand fireworks display at 10:15pm.
+The day’s must-see highlight, though, is the Canada Day Parade.
+It starts at 10:00am from Garry Point Park, down Third Avenue, and along Moncton Street.
 Arrive early for the perfect viewing spot!

 Tell me more about the parade?

-Metro Vancouver’s biggest Canada Day street parade is a smile-triggering cavalcade of decorated floats, marching bands, vintage vehicles and—of course—a hotly-anticipated appearance from Steveston’s Sammy the Salmon mascot.
-If you’re here early enough, look out for the 9:30am Children’s Bike Parade, which preempts the main parade with its host of grinning local kids riding past on their bicycles.
+Metro Vancouver’s biggest Canada Day street parade is a smile-triggering cavalcade of dozens of decorated floats, marching bands, vintage vehicles, and—of course—a hotly-anticipated appearance from the Festival’s Sammy the Salmon mascot.
+If you’re here early enough, look out for the 9:30am Children’s Bike Parade, which preempts the main parade with its host of grinning local kids proudly riding past on their bicycles.

 The Spirit of Steveston float is always a highlight of the parade. | Photo: Steveston Salmon Festival